-A client recently asked me to help him handle invasive, inappropriate, or awkward questioning or comments from a family member.
+A client recently asked me to help him handle invasive, inappropriate, or awkward questioning and comments from a family member.
 This can be a challenging situation, but there are ways to navigate it.
 Here are some ideas:

 Provide a brief response and prepare beforehand: If you’re comfortable sharing some information but not the whole story, offer a concise or general response.
 This allows you to acknowledge the question without divulging too much personal information.
 Beforehand, think about how you want to address the situation and rehearse your answers.
 This can increase your confidence and make it easier in the moment.

-Dealing with awkward or invasive questions can be emotionally draining.
+Dealing with awkward topics or invasive questions can be emotionally draining.
 Prioritize self-care to maintain your well-being.
 This includes before and after the event or gathering.
 Engage in activities that help you relax, recharge, and process any negative emotions that may arise from these interactions.
 Turn to emotional regulation and coping skills – breathing, mindfulness, journaling, talking to those who are supportive, nutrition, exercise, hydration, good sleep, doing activities that bring you joy, pets, nature, art, music, etc.

 Lastly, understand that it will take time.
 Changing family dynamics and communication patterns is not instantaneous.
 Be patient with yourself and your family members as you work towards establishing healthier boundaries, understanding, and respectful communication.
 Consistently enforcing your boundaries (reminding family members about off limit topics) and responding assertively can help shift the dynamics over time.